 How to Stop Plants from Spreading – Guide/Pictures

-While flower gardens are beautiful, having one or more plants spread via Rhizome Roots (or runners) is extremely frustrating.
+One common problem that happens to most gardeners at some point in their life is having an aggressive or invasive plant spread all over their yard.
+While it’s true that all plants have the ability to spread via seed, there is another method some plants have which is to spread via underground rhizome or stolon.
 We can stop plant rhizomes from spreading by creating a physical barrier between your flower and the surrounding vegetation.
-And I’ll show you how to stop rhizomes with ‘recycled’ materials in this guide with pictures.
+And I’ll show you how to stop rhizomes in this guide with pictures.

 What are Rhizome Roots?